 Rule #2: Choose the right temperature appropriate for the fiber content of your fashion fabric.
 Choosing the wrong temperature can lead to what I call the uglies: discoloration, shine, and textural changes in your fabric.
 You don’t want any of that ugly nonsense!

 Rule #3: Use steam or your trusty spray bottle when pressing.
-A perfectly pressed seam usually needs a little water.
+A perfectly pressed seam usually needs a spritz of water (or steam).

-Rule #4: Do NOT over press!
+Rule #4: Do NOT over press and press lightly!
 You want to apply just enough pressure but not too much.
 Because too much pressing or pressure can lead to scorch, shine, and imprinting seams and dart legs on the right side (RS) of your garment.
 When in doubt, under press, rather than over press.